 Check that both the mounting hardware and the knobs are in good working condition.
 Make sure that the knobs are fully engaged with the roll bar in the raised position.
-The upper hoop of the roll bar may need to be pushed forward or pulled rearward to get both knobs fully engaged (Figure 66).
+The upper hoop of the roll bar may need to be pushed forward or pulled rearward to get both knobs fully engaged (Figure 62).

-- 5 - ROPS knob (locked position) - Pull the ROPS knob out, and rotate it 90 degrees to change the roll bar position - 3.
-Roll bar in the upright position - 4.
-Roll bar in the folded position - Adjusting the Tracking - 1.
-Disengage the blade-control switch (PTO). - Drive to an open, flat area and move the motion-control levers to the NEUTRAL-LOCK position. - 3.
-Move the throttle midway between the FAST and SLOW positions. - 4.
-Move both motion-control levers forward until they both hit the stops in the T-slot. - Check which way the machine tracks. - 6.
-If the machine tracks to the right, loosen the bolts and adjust the left stop plate rearward on the left T-slot until the machine tracks straight (Figure 67).
+- ROPS knob (locked position)

+- Pull the ROPS knob out, and rotate it 90 degrees to change the roll bar position

+- 3. Roll bar in the upright position

+- 4. Roll bar in the folded position

+Adjusting the Tracking

+- 1. Disengage the blade-control switch (PTO). - Drive to an open, flat area, and move the motion-control levers to the NEUTRAL-LOCK position. - 3.
+Move the throttle midway between FAST and SLOW. - 4.
+Move both motion-control levers forward until they both hit the stops in the T-slot. - 5.
+Check which way the machine tracks. - 6.
+If it tracks to the right, loosen the bolts and adjust the left stop plate rearward on the left T-slot until the machine tracks straight (Figure 63).

-- 7. If the machine tracks to the left, loosen the bolts and adjust the right stop plate rearward on the right T-slot until the machine tracks straight (Figure 67). - 8.
-Tighten the stop plate (Figure 67).
+- 7. If it tracks to the left, loosen the bolts and adjust the right stop plate rearward on the right T-slot until the machine tracks straight (Figure 63). - 8.
+Tighten the stop plate (Figure 63).